albar965/littlenavmap-manual/src/en/LEGEND.rst

 Aircraft and Ships
 ~~~~~~~~~~~~~~~~~~

-Labels for the user and AI aircraft can be configured ``Options`` on the tab :ref:`map-display-labels`.
+Labels for the user and AI aircraft can be configured in options on the page :ref:`options-map-labels`.

 Display of traffic can be enabled or disabled in menu :ref:`view-menu`.